v74c63t/cs122b-fabflix/README.md

 - # Connection Pooling
     - #### Include the filename/path of all code/configuration files in GitHub of using JDBC Connection Pooling.
+        - Any servlet file that needs to access the database should be using JDBC Connection Pooling

     - #### Explain how Connection Pooling is utilized in the Fabflix code.